Rainier-Athletes/frontend/README.md

 - Tracy Williams

 ### THANKS
 Without the outreach of Rainier Athletes, this project would not have been in our hands.
-Thanks to Code Fellows (role?)
-Brian Nations and Instructor Judy Vue for believing in us and allowing us to partner with the client for a real-world final project.
-Thanks also to Teaching Assistants Noah Gribbin and Christina Thomas.
+Thanks to Code Fellows Principal Instructor Brian Nations and Lead Instructor Judy Vue for believing in us and allowing us to partner with the client for a real-world final project.
+Thanks also to Teaching Assistants Noah Gribbin, Christina Thomas, and Seth Donohue.